JeroenGar/jagua-rs/README.md

 ### How to run LBF

-Make sure [Rust and Cargo](https://www.rust-lang.org/learn/get-started) are installed.
+Make sure [Rust and Cargo](https://www.rust-lang.org/learn/get-started) are installed and up to date.

 General usage: